mohamedsgap/markdown-previewer/README.md

 # Markdown Previewer Project
-Building a a Markdown Previewer to convert text into Markdown!
+Building a a Markdown Previewer to Markdown syntax into HTML!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).